VJOA1863/VJOA1863/README.md

 **Data-Driven Problem Solver | Business Analytics Enthusiast | Turning Insights into Action**

 Welcome to my GitHub portfolio!
-I hold a Master’s in Commerce, an MBA, and a Master’s in Business Analytics, equipping me with a unique blend of business acumen and advanced analytical skills.
+I hold a Master’s in Commerce, an MBA, and a Master’s + PG in Data Science & Business Analytics, equipping me with a unique blend of business acumen and advanced analytical skills.
 My passion lies in leveraging data analytics and business intelligence to solve complex problems across industries and drive impactful decision-making.

 Here, you’ll find projects where I:
 - **Transform raw data into actionable insights** using tools like Python, R, SQL, Tableau, and Power BI.